Queen Inseon: Qing Invasion

-When the Qing invasion of Joseon had occurred in 1636, Pungan fled to Gwangha Island along with Bongrim, her husband's sister-in-law, the Crown Princess Consort Kang, and her maternal grandfather, Kim Sang-yong, the Third State Councillor.
+When the Qing invasion of Joseon had occurred in 1636, Pungan fled to Ganghwa Island along with Bongrim, her husband's sister-in-law, the Crown Princess Consort Kang, and her maternal grandfather, Kim Sang-yong, the Third State Councillor.
 Afterward, when the Qing dynasty's troops hand landed directly on Gwanghado Island, endangering the lives of many people, while everyone cried out with confusion, Pungan showed calmness and handled the crisis composedly as usual.

 When the enemy had landed at Gwanghado Island and captured the castle, Kim Sang-yong set fire to the gunpowder and self-destructed with his enemies.
 After his death, he was promoted as Yeonguijeong.
 However, Joseon suffered the defeat known as the "Humiliation at Samjeondo" during the Qing invasion in the end.
 As a result, Bongrim and his older brother, Crown Prince Sohyeon, were taken to Shenyang of the Qing dynasty as hostages.
 At this moment, Pungan also followed Bongrim to the Qing dynasty.
 She supported her husband by doing all sorts of difficult tasks for eight years, and she gave birth to 3 daughters and two sons there; one of them being her only son to reach adulthood, Yi Yeon.

 Years later, although the Crown Prince was released and returned home, he died a mysterious death suspected of poisoning on 21 May 1645.
 When Bongrim returned from Qing in the summer of 1645, he was appointed as the crown prince, making Pungan automatically the crown princess consort.
 Because of Crown Princess Kang, widow of the late Crown Prince Sohyeon, who was the most enlightened royal woman in Joseon history, was sentenced to death by King Injo.
 As the next crown princess, she had no choice but to use the former crown princess' death as a lesson to be learned.